craigerskine/goblingang.rocks/_design/lore.md

 ## 📋 Klokpunchr

-Once a paper-pusher for the Bureau of Tunnel Logistics, Scabbert quit after a rage fit involving ink imps and a flaming ledger.
+Once a paper-pusher for the Bureau of Tunnel Logistics, he quit after a rage fit involving ink imps and a flaming ledger.
 Now, he manages Goblin Gang with a clipboard made from troll hide and drinks 14 cups of fungus brew a day.
 No one knows when he sleeps.